Delaware LLC Merger: Requirements, Advantages & Certificate of Merger

 Intermediate merger

 The medium-form form is also mentioned within Section 251(h) mergers in the Delaware General Corporation Law (DGCL).
-An intermediate form permits Delaware corporations to purchase stock without the consent of the shareholders.
+An intermediate form permits Delaware corporation to purchase stock without the consent of the shareholders.

 Delaware LLC cannot issue stocks and therefore it can be the acquirer according to the laws in force.